luis-huacho/proyecto-segmentacion-autoetiquetado/README.md

 python SDM.py --image_segs_folder /path/to/images --out_folder /path/to/output --des_file /path/to/prompt.txt

 ```
-Third, the structure of the `output` folder is as follows:
+In the last, the structure of the `output` folder is as follows:

 output/